SimonDMurray/utils/README.md

 move-fastqs.sh - combines fastq label with cram label and moves to a new directory so that starsolo can execute on uniquely labelled fastqs

 add_assignee.sh - adds a new file to each ticket in our teams ticket structure with the information on who the jira ticket is assigned to

+wget_parallel.sh - parallelises downloading files using wget and xargs